mattwparas/steel/docs/src/start/dylib.md

 │   └── lib.rs
 ```

-We'll want to make this a `cdylib` library, so we'll adjust the `Cargo.toml` as
+We'll want to make this a `cdylib` library for Steel, so we'll perform the following adjustments in `Cargo.toml`:

-follows:
+1. Set the `crate-type` to `"cdylib"`.
+1. Include `steel-core` with the `dylibs` feature as a dependency.
+1. Include `abi_stable` as a dependency.
+This is required by some `steel-core`
+   macros.

 ```toml
 [package]